Image Compression Based on Compressive Sensing: End-to-End Comparison with JPEG: System Architecture

 Let $p_c, c\in {\cal C}$ be the probability of a measurement to be quantized to $c$.
 If the codewords $\{Q(y_i)\}_{i=1}^M$ are IID random variables, then a tight lower bound on the expected number of bits required to transmit these codewords is the entropy rate:

 Arithmetic coding (AC)~\cite{Langdon79arithmeticcoding} represents the codeword sequence by a bit sequence, the length of which can get arbitrarily close to the entropy rate for a large $M$.
 We use AC to encode the codewords sequence.
-The AC bit sequence is coded as a bit array.

 Since the probabilities $p_c, c\in{\cal C}$ are not known {\em a priori}, they need to be estimated and sent to the receiver, in addition to the AC bit sequence.
-These probability estimates can be obtained in two ways: For SRMs, the measurements are approximately normally distributed~\cite{Haimi-CohenL16_SP}, hence for $|c|<L$, $p_c$ is the normal probabilities of the quantization intervals $[cs+\mu-0.5s, cs+\mu+0.5s)$, and $p_L = 1-\sum_{|c|<L} p_c$.
+These probability estimates can be obtained in two ways: For SRMs, the measurements are approximately normally distributed~\cite{Haimi-CohenL16_SP}, hence for $|c|<L$, $p_c$ is the normal probability of the quantization intervals $[cs+\mu-0.5s, cs+\mu+0.5s)$, and $p_L = 1-\sum_{|c|<L} p_c$.
 Thus, all that needs to be sent to the receiver is the estimated standard deviation of the measurements, which is coded as a real number.
-For deterministic sensing matrices, it is necessary to compute a histogram of the quantized measurements sequence, use it to determine the probabilities and then code the histogram and send it to the receiver along with the AC bit sequence.
-Sending the histogram is an overhead, but it is small in comparison to the gain achieved with arithmetic coding.
-In fact, even with measurements generated by SRM, in many cases the total bit rate achieved when using AC with a histogram is better than the total bit rate when using the normal distribution assumption, because the gain obtained by accurately describing the actual codeword frequencies is more than the overhead required of transmitting the histogram.
+For deterministic sensing matrices, it is necessary to compute a histogram of the quantized measurements sequence, use it to determine the probabilities, and then code the histogram and send it to the receiver along with the AC bit sequence.
+Sending the histogram is an overhead, but it is small in comparison to the gain achieved by arithmetic coding.

 In natural images the magnitudes of the coefficients of 2D-DCT or 2D-WHT decay quickly, hence measurements generated using a deterministic sensing matrix are not identically distributed, which violates the assumptions under which AC is asymptotically optimal.
 In order to handle this problem we partition the codeword sequence into sections, and for each section we compute a histogram and an AC sequence separately.
 This, of course, makes the overhead of coding the histograms significant.
 In the following we describe how the histograms are coded efficiently and how to select a locally optimal partition of the codewords sequence.